 YMMV: Star Fox 1

 - Older Than They Think: A lot of fans are still unaware there was a Star Fox before 64.
 And this game and story didn't have many of the things the series became known for later.
 No Great Fox.
 No ROB-64.
 No Star Wolf.
 No Krystal.
 And no Aquas, Area 6, Bolse, Fichina, Katina, Sauria, Solar or Zoness.
-But there was Papetoon.
+But there was Papetoon and Fortuna.

 - That One Boss: On Path 1, Phantron after going One-Winged Angel.
 On Path 2, Plasma Hydra.
 Everyone has the potential on Path 3, but the Great Commander in particular stands out.